Andreas-Schoenefeldt/SchoenefHtmlToPdfBundle/README.md

 # SchoenefHtmlToPdfBundle
 A simple bundle to add html 2 pdf service provider in a simple way to your symfony project.
-Currently it supports:
+Currently, it supports:

  - [html2pdfrocket.com](https://www.html2pdfrocket.com)